-The City Needs Your Help With Smooth Leaf Collections
+The City Needs Your Help For A Smooth Leaf Collection

-The large number of trees in Royal Oak makes leaf collection a major task.
-To make it happen, the City uses 13 dump trucks, two sweepers, and a front-end loader with a clam bucket with crews working long hours to cover the 212 miles of streets twice during the pickup season.
+The large number of trees in Royal Oak make the fall leaf collection a major task; to make it happen the City uses 13 dump trucks, two sweepers and a front-end loader with an attached clam bucket.
+Crews work long hours to cover the 212 miles of streets twice during the 6 week pick-up season.

-The City has to wait until late October to begin the process to make sure most of the leaves are down.
-Since the schedule is very tight, we need all the help we can get from our residents.
+The City has to wait until late October to begin the process to make sure most of the leaves are down, unfortunately Mother Nature doesn't cooperate some years.

 No Street Parking

-Royal Oak will post signs in neighborhoods when leaf-vacuuming trucks make their rounds.
-The signs will be placed on neighborhood streets, just off major thoroughfares, notifying residents that leaf pickup will be in the neighborhood the following day.
-The signs ask residents to park cars off the streets because cars at curbside can slow down the trucks and make it impossible to pick up leaves in front of the residence where the car is parked.
+Royal Oak will post signs in neighborhood streets, just off of major thoroughfares, notifying residents that leaf pick-up will be in the neighborhood the following day.
+The signs ask residents to park cars off the street because cars in the street can slow down the trucks and make it impossible to pick-up leaves in front of the residence where the car is parked.

-"It's important to be considerate of your neighbors," said Greg Rassel, Director of Public Service.
-"A parked car left out front doesn't just affect one house, the trucks have to go around and sometimes they also can't pick up neighbors' leaves."
-Temporary no-parking signs are available to you at the Department of Public Service (DPS) offices at 1600 North Campbell Road, located on the East side of Campbell, South of 12 Mile Rd, Monday though Friday, 7:30 a.m. to 4 p.m.
+"It's important to be considerate of your neighbors," said Aaron Filipski, Director of Public Service.
+"A parked car left out front doesn't just affect one house, the trucks have to go around and sometimes they also can't pick-up neighbors' leaves."

-Other ways of helping: Know the leaf-vacuuming schedules and be timely in raking your leaves to the curb.
-The schedules are available at the DPS, in homeowner associations’ bulletins, through cable channel 17 on Comcast or channel 10 on WOW, and on the City’s web site.
-Two-week schedules are also available by calling the DPS during business hours (Monday through Friday, 7:30 a.m. to 4 p.m.) at 248-246-3300 and selecting option 2, then option 1.
+Schedules are available at the Department of Public Service, cable channel 17 on Comcast or channel 10 on WOW, the Insight magazine and on the City’s website.
+Information is also available by calling the DPS during regular business hours, M - F, 7:30 a.m. to 4:00 p.m. at (248) 246-3300 select option 2, then option 1.

-Just as important as keeping cars off the streets on leaf pickup days is removing sticks, rocks, pieces of wood and other hard objects from leaf piles because they can damage propellers in the leaf vacuums, which knock them out of commission and cause downtime.
+Just as important as keeping cars off the streets on leaf pick-up days is removing sticks, rocks, pieces of wood and other hard objects from leaf piles because they can damage propellers in the leaf vacuums which could cause downtime thus delaying leaf pick-up.

 Where They Go

-Royal Oak leaves go to the Southeast Oakland County Resource Recovery Authority (SOCRRA) compost facility in Rochester Hills where they are turned into humus-rich compost.
-The compost is offered to residents in SOCRRA member communities, including Royal Oak, for use as mulch.
+Leaves go to the Southeastern Oakland County Resource Recovery Authority (SOCRRA) compost facility in Rochester Hills where they are turned into humus-rich compost.
+The compost is then offered to residents in SOCRRA member communities.

 What to Do After Leaf Pickup

 The entire city is covered twice in the six-week leaf collection period.
-Every attempt will be made to make a third pick up, however, this is strictly dependent upon the weather.
-After December 16, leaves will not be picked up either curbside or on your regularly scheduled refuse day.
-Either hold onto yard waste until the program begins April 1, or residents (no businesses or landscapers) will be allowed to take a limited number of bags (10 bags per day) to SOCRRA between December 21, 2015 and March 31, 2017 for disposal.
-Please call 248-288-5150 for more information.
+Every attempt will be made to make a third pick-up, however, this is strictly dependent upon the weather.
+After the third week in December leaves will not be picked-up either curbside or on your regularly scheduled refuse day.
+Resident need to hold onto their yard waste until the program begins April 1st of each year.